 KEXP: The Top 500 Songs in Modern Music History.

 Song #402: Brimful of Asha by Cornershop.

-I am going to make an assumptive leap and guess that most of you, like me, upon reading the title of today’s song said, “What song is this?
+I am going to make an assumptive leap and guess that like me, most of you, upon reading the title of today’s song said to yourself “What song is this?
 I’ve never heard this before in my life!”
 Fair enough.
-Back in the Fall, when I first scrolled through this entire list of 500 songs, I stopped at #402.
-It struck me as interesting that someone who likes music as much as I do could possibly not know a song that was, purportedly, one of the best of all time nor, the group who sings it.
+Back in the fall, when I first scrolled through this entire list of 500 songs, I stopped at #402.
+It struck me as interesting that someone who likes music as much as I do could possibly not know a song that was purported to be one of the best of all time.
+Nor did I know the group who sings it.
 So, I listened to the song.
 It is from the UK and is a rather peppy, catchy pop tune.
 I think most of you will like it when you listen to it.
 Then, I did some research.
 I am glad I did.
 What my research revealed serves as a reminder to me that I am not the master of all I survey.
 Sometimes, my worldview is coloured by the cultural experiences that shape my life.
 There is nothing inherently wrong with that except when one falls into the trap of thinking that your worldview is the only worldview.
-When you stop taking the time to realize that life on our planet is unfolding in myriad ways; some of which are completely different than yours.
-That’s when trouble begins or, in this case, you miss a special song like a “Brimful of Asha”.
-Let me tell you what I found out about it.
+When you stop taking the time to realize that life on our planet is unfolding in myriad ways, some of which are completely different than yours.
+That’s when trouble begins or, in this case, causes you to have missed out on a special song like a “Brimful of Asha”.
+Let me tell you what I discovered.

 Cornershop have a website that can be accessed by clicking on the link here.